Pakistani police arrest former president Musharraf

 Musharraf's office said the charges against him are baseless and have been cooked up by sections of what it described as an "overzealous judiciary" and "unscrupulous lawyers".

-"The allegations leveled against the former president in judges detention case are false and politically motivated," the office said in a statement.
+"The allegations levelled against the former president in judges detention case are false and politically motivated," the office said in a statement.

 One of Musharraf's lawyers said he would file a petition to overturn the arrest order at the Supreme Court later on Friday.